john-doherty/fetch-reply-with/README.md

     }
 });

-// typical fetch request
+// execute fetch request
 fetch('http://www.orcascan.com').then(function(res){
-    // gets mocked response
     return res.text();
 })
 .then(function(text){
-    // text now equals Bulk Barcode Scanning app
+    // text now equals Barcode Scanning app
 });
 ```

+Couple of things to note:
-_Requests that are not intercepted are executed as normal._
+* Requests that are not intercepted are executed as normal
+* A `replyWith` can be modified by defining the `replyWith` again

 ## Unit Tests